eddyzags/pocket-network-helm-chart/README.md

 #### Fullnode

 The fullnode can expose one public-facing port to allow other nodes to connect, query its status, and broadcast transactions.
-This chart allows configuration of an external service using Kubernetes NodePort, exposing the port on each node’s IP at a static port.
+This chart allows the configuration of an local and external.
+The local service will expose the fullnode application using a cluster-scoped virtual IP address, and the external service will expose the fullnode application on each Node's IP at a static port (type [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport))

 ```
 shannon: